 Project refers to a temporary endeavor undertaken to accomplish a unique product or service with a defined start and end point and specific objectives that, when attained, signify completion.
 Projects can be undertaken for the development, modernization, enhancement, disposal, or maintenance of an IT asset.
 Projects are composed of activities.
-When reporting projects in Exhibit 300A and 300B, to the maximum extent practicable, agencies should detail the characteristics of "increments" under modular contracting as described in the Clinger-Cohen Act of 1996 and the characteristics of "useful segments," as described in OMB Circular A-130.
+When reporting projects in Exhibit 300A and 300B, to the maximum extent practicable, agencies should detail the characteristics of "increments" under modular contracting as described in the Information Technology Management Reform Act of 1996 (ITMRA, also known as the "Clinger-Cohen Act") and the characteristics of "useful segments," as described in OMB Circular A-130.

 Project Manager Level of Experience refers to the specific certification(s) or number of years of direct project management experience that the PM holds.
-Examples of PM certifications include FAC-P/PM, Project Management Institute/PMP, and other recognized certifications.
+Examples of PM certifications include FAC-P/PM, Project Management Institute's Project Management Professional (PMP), and other recognized certifications.